RAvila-bioeng/pAIper-check/README.md

 ## Context: UFV SAM Congress

-This project is a dedicated tool for the **IV San Alberto Magno Congress**, hosted by the Faculty of Experimental Sciences at UFV.
-This flagship academyc event gathers students from diverse degrees, masters, and doctorate programs to share work, attend professional talks, and network.
+This project is a tool deddicated for the **IV San Alberto Magno Congress**, hosted by the Faculty of Experimental Sciences at UFV.
+This flagship academic event gathers students from diverse degrees, masters, and doctorate programs to share work, attend professional talks, and network.

 ## System Proposal